How Much Space Should I Leave Open Around My Furnace?

 • Used filters

-If you have a cat, place your litter box elsewhere.
-Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
-Plus, the furnace could spread the smelly odors all over your home.
+If you have a cat, situate your litter box elsewhere.
+Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
+Plus, the furnace could move the unpleasant odors throughout your home.

-You should also regularly clean near your furnace to stop dust from accumulating.
+You should also routinely clean by your furnace to block dust from developing.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you need furnace replacement or regular maintenance in Norco and St. Charles Parish, Mayeuxs AC & Heating can expertly meet your needs.
-Our highly trained technicians can work on any heating equipment model or brand.
+Whether you need furnace replacement or annual maintenance in Norco and St. Charles Parish, Mayeuxs AC & Heating can expertly handle your needs.
+Our highly trained technicians can fix any HVAC model or brand.